wiz124/Harry-Li-tri3-Compsci/techtalk0.md

 ```

 Challenge 2:

     This one was a bit difficult to figure out due to the fact that I couldn't traverse queue like an array

     It also took me a while to figure out the properties of .poll(), didn't know it removed the head

     When I figured it out, it was relatively easy and straightforward thinking, especially since the queue's themselves were already sorted

-    It was just a while statement comparing each head of the queue
+    It was just a while statement comparing each head of the queue, then adding sorted values to a new queue

 ``` java